KeineSecrets/TablistAPI/README.md

 **This library is not actively maintained, but if you are interested in contributing, go right ahead!**

 **Dependencies:**
-* Any derivative of Bukkit 1.8 or 1.9
+* Any derivative of Bukkit 1.8 to 1.19
 * [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/)

 **Demonstration:**